atlantabitdevs/atlbit.dev/content/pages/about.md

 title: 'About'
 ---

-## What is BitDevs?
+## What is Atlanta BitDevs?

-BitDevs is a community for those interested in discussing and participating in the research and development of Bitcoin and related protocols.
-You can be well versed with or new to the topics; all are welcome!
+The Atlanta BitDevs is a place for free and open Bitcoin education in Atlanta.
+Discussions will be technical but are open to people of all skill levels.
+Join the community and #LearnBitcoinTogether!

 ## What is a Socratic Seminar?